"If you can't feed a hundred people, then feed just one" - Mother Theresa

 Resources for Accessing Other Local Social Service Organizations

-March 2026 Buy a Day; Make a Difference Honorees
+Reserve our March 2026 Day: Buy a Day; Make a Difference Honorees

 March 4th: Today, through the Buy a Day Program at Springfield Family Center, 30 food-insecure neighbors will receive a warm meal in memory of a man who dedicated his life to serving others.